kepegram/Jetset-landing-page/README.md

 # Jetset Landing Page

 A modern, responsive landing page for Jetset - an AI-powered travel planning app.
-Built with HTML, CSS, and vanilla JavaScript, this landing page showcases the app's key features and provides a seamless user experience.
+Built with React, Vite, and modern web technologies, this landing page showcases the app's key features and provides a seamless user experience.

 ## 🎨 Design Features